Paying bills on time is important, but when you’re writing that check or clicking “pay now” online, you may not realize just how important it is.

 - Repossessions or voluntary surrenders

-It’s hard to say how any one of these elements will directly affect your score, though.
-It depends on the item and your overall credit profile.
+It’s hard to say how any one of these elements will directly affect your score — it depends on the item and your overall credit profile.

 For example, a single late payment might not actually lead to a drastic drop in your credit score if you have an otherwise lengthy credit history filled with on-time payments.
 Multiple accounts with late payments or falling far behind on a single bill could compound the problem.